stanchatt/comp150-cpd/README.md

 Spent the week with my team working in the studio!
 Made a lot of progress on the game...

-At first y team were very eager to spend time together in the studio and work on the game.
+At first my team were very eager to spend time together in the studio and work on the game.
 The first few days we were able to have 4/5 of us to turn up and have our stand ups where we would discuss what we plan on doing that day.
 However, after a few days, we struggled to get more than 2/5 people into the studio, this was due to people being busy, medical issues or just lack of motivation.
 This meant that we became quite agitated with one another. we tried to solve this by gathering on discord and doing it from home, however this didnt solve the problem because we couldnt get everyone on discord at the same time.

 ## Week 7